List of international goals scored by Gerd Müller

-Gerd Müller (1945–2021) was a German professional footballer who represented the West Germany national football team as a striker between 1966 and 1974.
+Gerd Müller was a German professional footballer who represented the West Germany national football team as a striker between 1966 and 1974.
 He scored his first international goal on 8 April 1967, when he netted four goals in a UEFA Euro 1968 qualifier against Albania.
 Since then, Müller become his country's all-time top scorer with 68 goals in 62 games until being overtaken by Miroslav Klose on 6 June 2014.
 He held the record for goals scored in FIFA World Cup tournaments between 1974 and 2006.
-This record was bettered in 2006 by Brazil's Ronaldo, and eight years later by fellow country man Miroslav Klose, who also broke Müller's record for goals for Germany.
+This record was bettered in 2006 by Brazil's Ronaldo, and eight years later by fellow countryman Klose.

-Müller netted eight international hat-tricks, which is a national record and the third best in Europe behind Sweden's Sven Rydell with 9 and Portugal's Cristiano Ronaldo with 10.
-On half of those occasions he added a fourth goal in the same match, against Albania, Cyprus, Soviet Union and Switzerland.
+Müller netted eight international hat-tricks, which is a national record and the third-best in Europe, behind Sweden's Sven Rydell with nine and Portugal's Cristiano Ronaldo with ten.
+On half of those occasions he added a fourth goal in the same match, against Albania, Cyprus, the Soviet Union and Switzerland.
 This tally includes back-to-back hat-tricks at the 1970 FIFA World Cup against Bulgaria and Peru, being the only player alongside Sándor Kocsis to have done so.